tfausak/tfausak.github.io/_posts/2012-03-05-your-code-is-an-essay.md

 ---
-title: Your Code is an Essay
+title: Your code is an essay
 ---

 Writing code is a lot like writing an essay.
 You start off with an